Complete and bring the following items indicated on this checklist.

 *Note: As long as the document is an original, the date of issuance is irrelevant.

 - If you wish to change your child’s name from what is listed on the child’s birth certificate, please prepare an affidavit/statement signed by both parents explaining your particular situation and why you wish to change the child’s name.
+Your affidavit/statement does not need to be notarized.
 Additional information may be requested by the consular official.
 Please note that some name change requests may not be acceptable due to government regulations.

 □ Parents’ Marriage Certificate (original + 1 photocopy)